min-nguyen/p2p-rs/markdown/ideas.md

 - [x] change command `txn` for broadcasting new transactions
 - [x] handling new transactions by storing them in the pool
 - [x] make command `mine [data]` with no `[data]` argument for mining a new block from the first transaction in the pool
+- [x] handle receiving new blocks by first verifying the transaction inside the block
+- [ ] correct the order of pattern-matching when validating a new block wrt the local chain
+   - [ ] handle each pattern-match correctly
 - [ ] delete mined transactions from the pool
     - [ ] after mining a new block, delete the transaction from the pool
-    - [ ] after receiving a new mined block, removing the containing transaction from the pool IF:
+    - [ ] after receiving a new mined block and validating it, removing the containing transaction from the pool if its there.
-            1. the block.data can deserialize as a Transaction
-            2. the block.data is also a valid Transaction

 in parallel:
 - [ ] data structure for storing new block proposals and number of validations, before adding it to the chain